-Garden Grove’s former fire chief David Barlag, who resigned under pressure in September after a vote of no confidence from firefighters, gets to stay on the city payroll for two more years at full salary, while taxpayers foot the bill for both an interim fire chief an executive search for his replacement, according to new records obtained by Voice of OC.
+Garden Grove's former fire chief David Barlag, who resigned under pressure in September after a vote of no confidence from firefighters, gets to stay on the city payroll for two more years at full salary, while taxpayers foot the bill for both an interim fire chief and executive search for his replacement, according to new records obtained by Voice of OC.

 Two weeks before Barlag resigned to quell public outcry, he and city manager Matthew Fertal negotiated an agreement allowing him to continue working for the city, with the same salary as the assistant city manager, until December 2016, records show.

 “It goes without saying that this was a unpleasant situation without any good outcomes for positive resolution.
 Dave recognized that the situation with the Fire Labor Group had deteriorated to a point that it would have been very difficult for him to move the department forward,” Fertal wrote in a Sept.
 30 email to central management employees.

 “He is a dedicated member of our City family, and a great member of our Central Management team,” Fertal wrote.